Comparison

 Where Reel wins

-- +Captures clean 32-bit float from USB interfaces, hardware instruments, grooveboxes and MIDI gear
+- +Clean 32-bit float capture straight from USB instruments, grooveboxes and interfaces

 Where TAPE 16 wins